flashserve/PAT/README.md

-## Alternative: Install PAT from Source
+## 🛠️ Alternative: Install PAT from Source

-You can also set up the environment from source without using Docker.
-Note that this method may take about 1-3 hours to complete, depending on hardware and network conditions.
+Alternatively, PAT can be installed directly from source without using Docker.
+This setup supports both NVIDIA A100 and H100 GPUs, and we have validated PAT on both.
+Depending on hardware and network conditions, the full installation typically takes about 1–3 hours.

 1. Requirements: A100 / H100 GPU, CUDA>=12.4